Oral Acne Medication: What You Should Know

 Many experts think there is no way to prevent acne because of its link to erratic hormone levels and potential genetic factors.
 The conventional thinking holds that outbreaks cannot be prevented by excellent diet or hygiene.
 Treatments help keep acne under control and reduce new outbreaks.

-Few Easy Step to take care of the skin:
+A few Easy Steps to take care of the skin:

 It is advised to take good care of your skin, especially during adolescence.
 A daily bath or shower and cleaning hands and the face with unscented or moderately antibacterial soap are the absolute necessities.